 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities.
-Our single-agent and combination therapy candidates will require additional clinical development, and we intend to conduct additional research and development activities to discover and develop new single-agent and combination therapy candidates, including conducting preclinical studies and clinical trials, all of which will require substantial additional funds.
+Our product candidates will require additional clinical development, and we intend to conduct additional research and development activities to discover and develop new product candidates, including conducting preclinical studies and clinical trials, all of which will require substantial additional funds.
 We will continue to expend significant resources for the foreseeable future in connection with these activities.
-These expenditures will include costs associated with conducting preclinical studies and clinical trials, obtaining regulatory approvals and manufacturing and supply, as well as marketing and selling any drugs approved for sale.
+These expenditures will include costs associated with conducting preclinical studies and clinical trials, approvals and manufacturing and supply, as well as marketing and selling any drugs approved for sale.
 In addition, other unanticipated costs may arise.
-Because the outcome of any preclinical study or clinical trial is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our single-agent and combination therapy candidates or any future single-agent and combination therapy candidates.
+Because the outcome of any preclinical study or clinical trial is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates or any future product candidates.

-As of December 31, 2021, we had capital resources consisting of cash, cash equivalents and marketable securities of approximately \$166.0 million.
-We expect our existing capital resources will fund our planned operating expenses into 2024.
+As of December 31, 2022, we had capital resources consisting of cash, cash equivalents and marketable securities of approximately \$283.1 million.
+We expect our existing capital resources will fund our planned operating expenses into 2026.
 However, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned through public or private equity offerings or debt financings or other sources, such as strategic collaborations.
-Such financing may result in dilution to our stockholders, imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
+Such financing may result in dilution to our stockholders, and may also result in imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.